by Tony West and Bill P.

 The $3,000 SEL Touring Package adds the Forward Collision Mitigation, Lane Departure Warning, Automatic High Beams, Adaptive Cruise Control and a multi-view camera.

-Though the Outlander Sport SEL has less horsepower and torque, the whip accelerates faster with a cleaner lift-off then floods with power.
+Though the Outlander Sport SEL has less horsepower and torque, the whip accelerates faster with a cleaner lift-off, then floods with power.
 The Outlander Sport can easily maintain a high-speed cruise.
-A great turn ratio allows the Outlander Sport to park in tiny spots like a compact car.
+And a great turn ratio allows the Outlander Sport to park in tiny spots like a compact car.

 The Outlander Sport SEL AWD performed like a big SUV with sporty compact character.
 Suspension and all-wheel control allows the Outlander Sport to do dramatic dips and weaves at high speeds.
 Road bumps and craters are instantly absorbed.

 And though more agile and more athletic, the Outlander Sport loses little in efficiency.
 The small SUV boasts a 25 mpg combined fuel economy (23 mpg city, 28 mpg highway.)

 Standard safety features in the Outlander Sport SEL are nearly identical including active stability control, Hill Start Assist and traction control.
 The Touring Package in the Outlander Sport is $1,000 less than in the in the Outlander and includes less features – only the Forward Collision Mitigation, Lane Departure Warning, Automatic High Beam, a panoramic glass roof and the 9-speaker Rockford Fosgate audio system.

 Fully-loaded the Outlander 2.4 SEL AWC retails for $32k and the Outlander Sport 2.4 SEL AWC for $29k.
 But the Outlander Sport can be further customized with a Navigation Package, LED Package, All-Weather Package, Cargo Package, Chrome Package, Exterior Package, Protection Package and more.